Flourless Chocolate Cake – rich, decadent chocolate cake with a chocolate glaze. Perfect for Valentine’s Day, an anniversary, or a special birthday.

 How Long Is Flourless Chocolate Cake Good For?

-This Flourless Chocolate Cake will stay good at room temperature for up to 2 days.
 If you store it in the refrigerator, you can get another day or 2 out of it but make sure you bring the cake to room temperature before serving.

 Can You Freeze Flourless Chocolate Cake?

-Yes, you can freeze this cake.
-Wrap it rightly and it should stay good in the freezer for up to 3 months.
+It should be fine in the freezer for up to 3 months.
 Defrost overnight at room temperature before serving.

 More Chocolate Cake Recipes